minetest/contentdb/app/flatpages/help/update_config.md

 See the [Package Configuration and Releases Guide](/help/package_config/) for documentation on configuring the release creation.

-From the Git repository, you can set the min/max Minetest versions, which files are included, and update the package meta.
+From the Git repository, you can set the min/max Luanti versions, which files are included, and update the package meta.